SerendipMedia/serendip-js-sdk/README.md

 State is an optional parameters that if passed will be echoed back to the callback function

+**In-Place Authentication**

 If newWindow is set to true, the dialog will be invoked as a popup; otherwise it will be invoked in-place.

-(Not yet implemented, currently only popup is supported)
+Unlike a popup login, we cannot use the Deferred done and fail callbacks for in-place authentication, since the Deferred object cannot be preserved across multiple pages.

+Instead done and fail callbacks must be attached to the global window object under the names onReturnFromLogin and onError, respectively.

+See the twitter login in the demo app.

 ##### ResponseObject SRNDP.logout(boolean facebook = false)